 Increasing the recycled content of stainless steel is the single most efficient way for Outokumpu to reduce the environmental impact which results from production processes.
 As recycled materials replace the virgin raw materials that would otherwise have been required, the effects cover the whole supply chain.
 Taking the entire product life cycle into account, achieving a 20% increase in recycled material from 60% to a level of 80% prevents 1.2 tonnes of CO2 emissions per tonne of stainless steel.

-Together with metals recovered from waste products and by-products of the production process, they enable the recycled content of stainless steel produced by Outokumpu to be as much as 87%, significantly higher than the global industry average (60%).
-In 2016, Outokumpu used 2,445,532 tonnes of recycled steel to produce 2,930,995 tonnes of stainless steel.
+Together with metals recovered from waste products and by-products of the production process, they enable the recycled content of stainless steel produced by Outokumpu to be as much as 87%, very high if not the highest in the market.
+The recycled contnet of all steel production is around 30% (source: Bureau of International Recycling: Ferrous report 2017) and in stainless steel in the Western wolrd around 78% (ISSF 2015).

 Closing the loop: material efficiency and by-products